7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week03_backpropagation/README.md

 We  have one neuron and no hidden units.
 We're going to use the method of learning the weights of a logistic unit: the negative of sum of the partial derivatives of the output with respect to the weights times the partial derivative of the error $$E$$ w.r.t. the output.
 This is the delta rule times the slope of the logistic.

 The delta rule for learning with a linear neuron was originally $$\Delta w_i=\epsilon x_i(t-y)$$.
 The question is, what do we use for a logistic neuron?
 The slope of the logistic or the derivative of the neuron output w.r.t. the logit is $$y^{n}(1-y^{n})$$.

 The _batch_ delta rule for a linear neuron changes weights in proportion to their error derivatives _summed over all training cases_:

 $$\Delta w_i=-\epsilon \frac{\delta E}{\delta w_i}=\sum_n \epsilon x_i^{n}(t^{n}-y^{n})$$

 We're not doing batch learning since we're doing one iteration.

 I'm going to choose A, as that has the most similarity to the equation where we found the derivative of E w.r.t. w\_i for a logistic unit.
 That was before we used backpropagation, though, so I am not sure what to make of the statement that we're in the process of training the neural network with the backpropagation algorithm.
 I think really, we just need to find the weights at the top level before backpropagation makes sense, and A is the one that makes the most sense.

 I'm not going to select any others, as I think it is a mistake that it is multiple choice.

+### 3 -

+Suppose we have a set of examples and Brian comes in and duplicates every example, then randomly reorders the examples.
+We now have twice as many examples, but no more information about the problem than we had before.
+If we do not remove the duplicate entries, which one of the following methods will _not_ be affected by this change, in terms of the computer time \(time in seconds, for example\) it takes to come close to convergence? \[Multiple Choice\]

+1. Full-batch learning
+2. Mini-batch learning, where for every iteration we randomly pick 100 training cases
+3. Online learning, where for every iteration we randomly pick a training case

+#### Work

+Full batch learning will be slower, since the data set will be bigger.

+Mini-batch learning will be a bit slower, since the information will be more diluted, but the situation is not as bad as it would be if Brian had duplicated them 500 times.

+I believe that online learning will likely converge a bit slower as well, since the chance of getting the same data point twice is increased.

+I'm not going to select any of the options.